hmelendez001/Capstone-Project4-Udacity-Data-Scientist/README.md

 This was a very fun project for me.
 Being able to choose a subject matter that I both find interesting and familiar, yet looking at it with a Data Science lens, made this work fascinating to me.
 It was a great opportunity to apply everything I learned and showcase how it could be applied to a real world problem and one that is close to home.
 The hardest part was to stop adding extra work.
 I probably could have kept working on this, thinking of new ways to model and test this.
 By far the best project in the Udacity program.

 # Acknowledgements
 Several code snippets came from previous lessons in our Udacity Data Scientist program.
-Also, where employed I have credited various contributors from StackOverflow.com, geeksforgeeks.org at https://www.geeksforgeeks.org/, https://www.tutorialspoint.com/ for sample plotly graphs, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
+Also, where I have used others' code I have credited various contributors from StackOverflow.com, geeksforgeeks.org at https://www.geeksforgeeks.org/, https://www.tutorialspoint.com/ for sample plotly graphs, and the Data Science Stack Exchange at https://datascience.stackexchange.com.
 A big thank you to our instructors and all those involved in the Udacity program.